BIG-IoT/BIG-IoT.github.io/providerPerspective.md

 3. Creation of Endpoints for the Offering Description
 4. Registration of the Offering Description with its Endpoint

 **The complete java program of this example is available [here](https://github.com/BIG-IoT/example-projects/blob/master/more-java-examples/src/main/java/org/eclipse/bigiot/lib/examples/ExampleProvider.java).**

+Note: You can also clone/download a complete Java project for an example provider that you can build and run directly (using gradle) [here](https://github.com/BIG-IoT/example-projects/tree/master/java-example-provider).

 ### 1. Creation of a BIG IoT Provider and Authentication on the Marketplace